 LOWER

-Function to Disregard Case Sensitivity in Strings and Request Variables
+Function to Disregard Request Sensitivity in Strings and Request Variables

-PMQL queries are case sensitive in regard to comparative and logical operators.
-If querying for a string or the value of a Request variable name, PMQL returns results only if the case exactly matches your query.
+PMQL queries are request sensitive in regard to comparative and logical operators.
+If querying for a string or the value of a Request variable name, PMQL returns results only if the request exactly matches your query.
 Use the lower

-function to disregard case-sensitivity evaluation by lower-casing strings and Request variable names.
+function to disregard request-sensitivity evaluation by lower-casing strings and Request variable names.
 The lower

-function is useful for when you are unsure of the case sensitivity of the comparing string or Request variable name.
+function is useful for when you are unsure of the request sensitivity of the comparing string or Request variable name.

 Usage